 to be proud of which will serve us well for many years to come.

-The equipping of the clubhouse has been funded by a £10,000 grant from the National
+The equipping of the clubhouse was funded by a £10,000 grant from the National

 Lottery through the Big Lottery Fund and we should like to acknowledge all the generous

-donations we have received for this project which have enabled us to purchase a fantastic
+donations we received for this project which enabled us to purchase a fantastic

 new clubhouse and equip it.